rbignon/woob/docs/source/guides/contribute.rst

 Then, send them with this command::

-    $ git send-email --to=weboob@woob.tech *.patch
+    $ git send-email --to=woob@woob.tech *.patch

 You can also send the files by yourself if you haven't any configured MTA on your system.

 By hosting a Gitlab CI runner
 *****************************

-To be sure weboob works fine on lot of architectures, OS and configurations, but also that websites haven't changed and backends still support them, it's important to have enough runners with different configurations, especially since running some tests requires a working backend.
+To be sure woob works fine on lot of architectures, OS and configurations, but also that websites haven't changed and backends still support them, it's important to have enough runners with different configurations, especially since running some tests requires a working backend.